smart-edge-open/specs/doc/architecture.md

 Before reviewing the detailed architecture overview of OpenNESS, take a look at the logical overview of how OpenNESS microservices are laid out.

 ### Logical
 The OpenNESS solution is built on top of Kubernetes, which is a production-grade container orchestration environment.
-A typical OpenNESS-based deployment consists of an **OpenNESS Kubernetes Control Plane Node** and an **OpenNESS Edge Node**.
+A typical OpenNESS-based deployment consists of an **OpenNESS Kubernetes Control Plane** and an **OpenNESS Edge Node**.

 ![](arch-images/openness_overview.png)

-**OpenNESS Kubernetes Control Plane Node**: This node consists of microservices and Kubernetes extensions, enhancements, and optimizations that provide the functionality to configure one or more OpenNESS Edge Nodes and the application services that run on those nodes (Application Pod Placement, Configuration of Core Network, etc).
+**OpenNESS Kubernetes Control Plane**: This node consists of microservices and Kubernetes extensions, enhancements, and optimizations that provide the functionality to configure one or more OpenNESS Edge Nodes and the application services that run on those nodes (Application Pod Placement, Configuration of Core Network, etc).

 **OpenNESS Edge Node**: This node consists of microservices and Kubernetes extensions, enhancements, and optimizations that are needed for edge application and network function deployments.
 It also consists of APIs that are often used for the discovery of application services.